yash-gadodia/what-is-my-agent-up-to/README.md

 # What Is My Agent Up To?
 (WIMUT)

-Canvas dashboard for live Codex app-server events.
+WIMUT is a live observability dashboard for Codex agent runs.

-It listens to `ws://localhost:8787`, maps Codex app-server notifications into stable visual signals, and renders a Singapore-themed pixel city that shows activity, file touch points, failures, success, and stuck loops.
+It turns raw runtime activity into a visual, operator-friendly control tower so teams can quickly understand what the agent is doing, where effort is going, and when intervention is needed.

+## Hackathon Context

+In live coding-agent sessions, logs are noisy and hard to interpret under time pressure.
+This project is built for hackathon judges and operators who need fast answers, not deep protocol reading.

+WIMUT focuses on one core question:

+- What is my agent up to right now?

 ## Problem

 Agent coding sessions are hard to observe live.
-Teams can see logs, but cannot quickly answer:
+Teams can usually see output, but still cannot quickly answer:

 - what the agent is doing now
-- where effort is going
-- whether progress is real or stuck in a loop
+- whether progress is real or just repetitive tool loops
+- where changes are happening
+- when to intervene

+## Why This Matters

+- Trust: makes agent behavior visible instead of opaque
+- Speed: reduces time to understand current run state
+- Control: enables timely intervention when stuck patterns appear
+- Communication: gives technical and non-technical stakeholders a shared view

 ## Solution

-WIMUT turns Codex runtime signals into a visual control tower:
+WIMUT combines:

-- app-server notifications streamed in real time
+- live Codex app-server notifications
-- stable derived signals (`tool`, `file change`, `error`, `success`, `step`)
+- stable derived event mapping (`step`, `tool.activity`, `file.changed`, `error`, `success`)
-- map + timeline + scorecard + replay for fast operator decisions

-## Hackathon Judging Criteria

-Use this rubric as the delivery target for every demo, feature, and narrative:

-1. Clarity of idea
-2. Technical execution
-3. Completeness
-4. Impact and insight
-5. Use of Codex

-## Submission Requirements

-Submissions close at **6:00 PM local time**.

-Required:

-1. Public GitHub repository
-2. 2 minute video
-3. Optional demo link
+- run lanes, timeline, scorecard, stuck detection, and replay
+- a Singapore-themed pixel city metaphor that makes activity legible in seconds

-## What This Is
+## What We Built

-- Real-time visualiser for Codex app-server notifications
+- Real-time dashboard for Codex app-server runs
-- Multi-run lanes with agent status: idle, working, error, done
+- Multi-run lanes with status (`idle`, `working`, `error`, `done`)
+- Event inspector (raw payload + derived meaning)
+- Stuck scoring and suggested intervention text
-- Replay, scrub, import, and export for demos
+- Replay/import/export for deterministic demos
-- Simulator pack for guaranteed stage flow
+- Simulator pack (`scolded`, `longtask`, `asleep`) for reliability
+- Optional git-diff helper for ground-truth changed files

 ## Architecture (Current)